NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 	/* traverse through the tableMetaInfo array,
 		find a free entry in the Open Relation Table.*/

-	// if found return the relation id, else indicate failure.
+	// if found return the relation id, else return E_CACHEFULL.

 }
 ```